Your Rights & Privacy

-- Any concerns you have about taking pain medicines.
+- Discuss with your doctor and nurse what to expect regarding pain and pain management relating to your illness, including a) options for pain relief, b) potential limitations and side effects of treatment for pain, and c) any concerns you have about taking pain medicines.
 It is your responsibility to ask for pain relief when pain begins and to tell your doctor or nurse if your pain is not relieved.

 - Be considerate of other patients and hospital employees.

-- Follow hospital rules regarding the conduct of patients.
+Follow hospital rules regarding the conduct of patients.

-Federal law gives every hospital patient the right to be informed of how to submit a complaint to the hospital relating to his/her care or relating to the belief that he/she is being discharged from the hospital prematurely.
+Problem Resolution Federal law gives every hospital patient the right to be informed of how to submit a complaint to the hospital relating to his/her care or relating to the belief that he/she is being discharged from the hospital prematurely.
 Each patient has the right to be informed of how the complaint will be considered including the response and resolution process developed by the hospital.
-The complaint resolution process is part of the hospital’s confidential Quality Improvement Program.
+The complaint resolution process is part of the Hospital’s confidential Quality Improvement Program.